anamika0212/BookFinder/README.md

 # Book Finder App
 An application that will allow users to search for books by entering a query (Title, Author, etc).
-Display the resulting books in a list on the page with all the corresponding data.
+Displays the resulting books in a list on the page with all the corresponding data.
+Link to the live page [here](https://anamika0212.github.io/BookFinder)

 User stories:
 - User enters a search query into an input field.